-I had heard much ado in modern calligraphy circles about the Japanese flex nibs called G nibs, especially the Zebra G. However, I'm a huge fan of Lindsey over at The Postman's Knock, and she recommends the Nikko G nib for beginners.
-Since I was placing an order, I went ahead and ordered a lesser known nib, the Tachikawa G, because I noticed that it had good reviews.
+I had heard much ado in modern calligraphy circles about the Japanese flex nibs called G nibs, especially the Zebra G. However, Lindsey over at The Postman's Knock recommends the Nikko G nib.
+I also ordered a lesser known nib, the Tachikawa G, because I noticed that it had good reviews.

 I also ordered several oblique and straight holders to try out with the various the G nibs.
-When my order arrived, I was absolutely THRILLED to discover that John Neal Bookseller always includes instructions on how to use and adjust their oblique holders!
+When my order arrived, I was absolutely THRILLED to discover that John Neal Bookseller includes instructions on how to use and adjust their oblique holders.

-I've shared my struggles with my first oblique holder.
-Oh, if only I had received instructions like this with my "beginner's" kit!
-Kudos to you, JNB, and much thanks!
+Oh, if only I had received instructions like this with my first oblique holder!
+Kudos to you, JNB, and much thanks.

 Do you see that little purple dot on the holder?
 JNB also adjusts their oblique holders specifically for certain nibs.
 This is extremely helpful because I know that the holder I order will fit a particular nib with little to no adjustment necessary, which is extremely helpful for beginners like me.

 For more info, you can see JNB's notes on what holders work with the Zebra G here.
 At each individual holder's product listing, JNB also links to a chart showing what nibs fit in each holder.